whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 High Quality pages must have the following characteristics:

 - high Expertise, Authoritativeness, and Trustworthiness (E-A-T)
+  - information must be supported by expert consensus if consensus exists
 - a satisfying amount of high quality MC, including a **descriptive or helpful title**
+  - the **E-A-T** of a page **depends significantly on the quality of the MC**
+  - a high amount of time, effort, expertise, or talent/skill went into making the content
+  - information sites must be factually accurate, clearly written, and comprehensive
+  - shopping sites must allow for easy browsing and easy purchasing
+- satisfying website information and/or information about who is responsible for the website
-- satisfying website/company info and, if the page includes transactions, satisfying customer service info
+  - and satisfying customer service info for e-commerce sites
 - positive reputation for the person or company that created the content

-The **E-A-T** of a page **depends significantly on the quality of the MC**.

 ## Highest Quality Pages

 Highest Quality pages must have at least one of the following:

 - **exceptionally** high Expertise, Authoritativeness, and Trustworthiness (E-A-T)
-  - Formal expertise is important for topics such as medical, financial, or legal advice.
+  - formal expertise is important for topics such as medical, financial, or legal advice
-  - Everyday expertise is important for topics such as humor or recipes.
+  - everyday expertise is important for topics such as humor or recipes
-  - An expert page on cooking may be a page on a professional chef's website (formal expertise), or it may be someone who posts popular cooking videos on YouTube (everyday expertise).
+  - an expert page on cooking may be a page on a professional chef's website (formal expertise), or it may be someone who posts popular cooking videos on YouTube (everyday expertise)

 - an **exceptional** amount of high or highest quality MC
-  - The quality standards change depending on the **purpose of the page** and the **type of content**.
+  - The quality standards change depending on the **purpose of the page** and the **type of content**

 - **exceptionally** positive reputation for the person or company that created the content
-  - Very positive reputation is often based on prestigious awards or recommendations from known experts or professional associations on the topic of the page.
+  - very positive reputation is often based on prestigious awards or recommendations from known experts or professional associations on the topic of the page
-  - Topics that don't require formal expertise, like humor or recipes, can show exceptional reputation through popularity, user engagement, and user reviews.
+  - topics that don't require formal expertise, like humor or recipes, can show exceptional reputation through popularity, user engagement, and user reviews

 ## Low Quality Pages

-Low Quality pages have one of the following characteristics:
+Low Quality pages have at least one of the following characteristics:

+- low E-A-T
+  - inadequate expertise on the subject from the website/creator
+  - content subject does not match the theme of the website
+  - unsecure (http) transaction pages
+- low quality MC
+  - low amount of effort/time put into the content
+  - title of MC is exaggerated (making it inaccurate)
+  - many grammar errors
+  - many punctuation errors
+- low amount of MC
+- the Ads or supplementary content is distracting
+  - interstitial pages
+  - difficult to close ads/pop-ups
+  - ads are NSFW
+- low amount of information about the website/creator of the MC (when anonymity is not necessary)
+  - no customer service info
+  - no contact info
+  - YMYL content created by anonymous/unknown users
+- a somewhat negative reputation for a website/creator of the MC

+## Lowest Quality Pages